-Some undergraduate students qualify for subsidized Direct Loans where the government pays for, part of the interest on their loans.
-Grad students, however, only qualify for unsubsidized Direct Loans.
-That means they’re responsible for all interest accrued from the date the loan is first disbursed.
+Some undergraduate students qualify for subsidized Direct Loans where the government pays for part of the interest on their loans.
+As a grad student, however, you only qualify for Unsubsidized Direct Loans.
+That means you’re responsible for all interest accrued from the date the loan is first disbursed.

 Direct PLUS Loans are federal loans available to grad students and to parents of dependent undergraduates.
 They work as a back-up or supplement to Direct Loans.
-Grad students may use them when their annual Direct Loans are not enough to meet their needs, or they’ve hit their lifetime Direct Loan limit.
+As a grad student, you can use them when your annual Direct Loans are not enough or you’ve hit your lifetime Direct Loan limit.
 Interest rates on Direct PLUS loans are typically higher than on Direct Loans, and eligibility requirements are more stringent.

-Like Direct Loans, to be eligible you must typically be enrolled at least half-time in a degree- or certificate-granting grad school program, and be enrolled at a school that participates in the Direct PLUS Loan Program.
+Like Direct Loans, to be eligible for a PLUS loan you must typically be enrolled at least half-time in a degree- or certificate-granting grad school program and be enrolled at a school that participates in the Direct PLUS Loan Program.

 However, your credit history does play a part in determining your eligibility for Direct PLUS loans.
-If you have an adverse credit history — you’ve been late paying off debt, or have bankruptcies or other negative financial events on your record — you can still get a Direct PLUS loan, but you’ll have to either convince the Department of Education that extenuating circumstances caused your problems, or find a cosigner with good credit to cosign the loan with you, promising to repay the loan if you do not.
+If a credit check would show an adverse credit history — you’ve been late paying off debt, or have bankruptcies or other negative financial events on your record — you can still get a Direct PLUS loan, but you’ll have to either convince the Department of Education that extenuating circumstances caused your problems or find a cosigner to sign on with you.

 Any federal loan money you receive for grad school automatically applies first to your student account, to pay the balance of what you owe for tuition and fees.
 Whatever’s left is sent to you, to use for other education-related expenses like books or public transportation.